DistroHopper39B/NTATV/README.md

 ## Credits
 * [Justin Miller (The_DarkFire_)](https://github.com/DarkFire01) and [Hermès Bélusca-Maïto](https://github.com/hbelusca) for ReactOS UEFI video and bootloader support (and being immensely helpful with this project)
 * Edgar (gimli) Hucek, James McKenzie of MythicBeasts, [Scott Davilla](https://github.com/davilla), and [Dmitri (loop333)](https://github.com/loop333) for work on Apple TV Linux.
+* [atvclient](https://github.com/Evinyatar/atvclient) by Christoph Cantillon and Peter Korsgaard for the remote control and front LED driver

 If I used code or ideas from you and you want credit please open an issue.

 ## Changelog
+v0.1.1 - Fix to early video driver allowing non-corrupted display at certain resolutions

 v0.1 - Initial release!